department-of-veterans-affairs/vagov-content/pages/life-insurance/about-soes-rewrite-lw.md

 If you don’t have access to a computer, you can make changes to your SGLI coverage by filling out an <a href="https://benefits.va.gov/INSURANCE/forms/SGLV_8286_ed2013-04.pdf">SGLI Election and Certificate form (SGLV 8386)</a> and giving it to your Personnel Office.
 <br>
 <br>
-You can only use a paper form to make changes to your SGLI coverage if:
+  <b>You can only use a paper form to make changes to your SGLI coverage if:</b>

 <ul>
   <li>You don’t have access to a computer, <b>or</b></li>